ToxicFrog/doom-mods/indestructable/README.md

 Indestructable's configuration settings are accessible via the in-game option screen.
 There, you can adjust what buffs you get when it triggers, how frequently you earn new lives, and what visual effects it uses.

+## Compatibility

+This mod should be compatible with almost anything; the main exception is things that rely heavily on scripted damage that bypasses defences and damage modifiers.

+### Pistol Start

+If you are using Universal Pistol Start or another pistol start mod, there is a setting available to control whether pistol starts also reset your lives, or if lives carry over across levels.

+### Gun Bonsai

+Turning on the `gun bonsai integration` option will replace the mod's normal operation with a Gun Bonsai player upgrade you can roll.
+See the in-game tooltips for more information.

 ## Mod integration

 Integration with other mods is done via netevents.